Public benefit and charitable purpose

 Similar but not identical

-Charities Services does not seek to closely match purposes with those that have been previously accepted as charitable, however they must be sufficiently similar to reflect the previously accepted public benefit which has already been established in court decisions.
+Charities Services does not seek to closely match purposes with those that have been previously accepted as charitable, however they must be sufficiently similar so as to reflect the previously accepted public benefit which has already been established in court decisions.
 This does not mean they need to be identical.
 Even where they are not sufficiently similar, we will work with you if you wish to change your rules and activities to meet registration requirements.

 The benefit must be public in character